charlesdong/myminecraft/README.md

 WASD to move forward, left, backward and right.

-Up/down button to move up and down.

 ESC to quit.

+Move the cursor to look around.